-"Not The End" - Mat 25:31-46
+"To The Least Of These" - Mat 25:31-46

-Happy New Year!
-No, I didn't print off the wrong sermon for this morning - I merely wanted to be the first to wish you a Happy New [Church] Year.
-Did you notice how the moment Halloween was over, the Christmas Carols started on TV and radio?
-As popular as the Christmas season is, we're not quite there yet.
+Well, we made it ... to the end of the Church Year at least!
+Next week we begin the Season of Advent, the four Sundays leading up to Christmas.
 In the church year, reflected in the lectionary readings, today marks the festival of what used to be called Christ the King but is now more commonly referred to as the Reign of Christ, the Sunday that ends not only the Season of Pentecost but also the entire church liturgical year.
-Next week we kick off a new church year with the first Sunday of Advent, but today we are celebrating Christ as monarch.